baggepinnen/ControlSystemIdentification.jl/docs/src/freq.md

 # Transfer-function estimation using spectral techniques

+Frequency-domain estimation refers to estimation of linear systems using frequency-domain data.
+We distinguish between nonparametric and parametric models, where parametric models have a fixed number of parameters (such as transfer functions with polynomials or statespace models), whereas nonparametric models are typically given as vectors of frequency-response values over a grid of frequencies, i.e., the number of parameters is not fixed and grows with the number of data points.

 ## Nonparametric estimation
 Non-parametric estimation is provided through spectral estimation.
 To illustrate, we once again simulate some data:
 ```julia